 9. Take a relaxing cruise along the Rhine

-See Cologne Old Town from a different perspective by joining a panoramic city cruise along the mighty River Rhine.
+Cologne marks the northern end of the Romantic Rhine Valley and you can view Cologne Old Town from a different perspective by joining a panoramic city cruise.
 This one-hour cruise includes an audio guide.

 But if you are looking for more classic Rhine views, consider taking a longer river cruise to Königswinter through Siebengebirge.
 For more information and to book, click here.

 10. Sample the local brew

 Leaving one of the best things to do in Cologne ‘til the last.
 Kölsch is the city’s local brew, a pale, hoppy and slightly sweet beer.